BMoszczynski07/PollingPal/README.md

 # PollingPal Documentation

 ## Overview
-PollingPal is a full-stack platform developed using Next.js and Spring Boot, designed for creating and commenting on surveys anonymously or using user accounts.
+PollingPal is a full-stack platform (NextJS + TailwindCSS + Spring Boot) designed for creating and commenting on surveys anonymously or using user accounts.

 ## Branches
 - license -> includes the MIT lincense and documentation